Chewy Chocolate Chip Pudding Cookies

 If you’re looking for a chocolate chip cookie recipe that’s a little different from the usual, these Chocolate Chip Pudding Cookies are it!
 The secret ingredient in these cookies is instant vanilla pudding mix, making them soft, chewy and full of delicious vanilla flavour.

-Why Vanilla Instant Pudding Mix (the powder)?
+Why Vanilla Instant Pudding Mix?

 Soft, Chewy and Flavourful